Medium

 Copayment:

 In most cases, families pay a co-payment, which is a portion of the child care cost.
 A co-payment is determined on a sliding fee scale based on a family's income and household size.
-Download the current sliding fee scale (Effective August 1, 2023).
+Use our Worksheet for Calculating Copay to determine your co-pay amount.

 What are the Income Limits for CCAP?